Santa Clara Unified School District: Administration

 SCUSD is a public school district governed by an elected Board of Trustees, which appoints the superintendent.
 The SCUSD Board of Trustees consists of seven members who serve four-year terms.
 In 2022, the district switched from at-large board member elections to district-based representation.

+The district has a six-member student senate with one representative from each high school.
+One member serves on the Board of Trustees.

+The Santa Clara Unified School District's budget was $531.9 million in 2024.